 Surgery Option for Scars Treatment

 Surgery is the most invasive treatment type to remove a scar.
 The surgery option might be necessary for certain scars if they are very large, so it can alter the scar’s shape or make it less noticeable.
-However, for normal scars, such as hypertrophic or keloid scars (raised scars), surgery might be overkill.
-One disadvantage of surgery is that it does not completely remove a scar, since surgery itself produces a scar.
+However, surgery might be overkill for normal scars, such as hypertrophic or keloid scars (raised scars).
+One disadvantage of surgery is that it does not entirely remove a scar since it produces a scar.
 There is also a risk of recurring scars to more severe scarring that results from the treatment.

 Steroid injections can help to shrink the scar size and make it even with the skin’s surface.
 However, the side effects of steroid injections include pain, bleeding, bruising, infection, contact allergic dermatitis, impaired wound healing, and sterile abscess, sometimes even requiring surgical drainage.